-This course is fundamental for enhancing comprehension of various topics in the field of Digital Media.
-It is designed to attend to your overall needs for a contextual and structural understanding of terminology.
+This course is designed for linguistic-specific purposes (Digital Media academic and professional environments in Canada) and is fundamental for enhancing comprehension of various topics in the field of Digital Media.
+In the spring semester, we will cover both ESP and EAP components to attend to your overall needs for a contextual and structural understanding of terminology.
 It covers vocabulary analysis, broad and three-tier vocabulary approaches, and practical writing and speaking activities.
 We will also focus on building your reading and listening comprehension to a projected level (depending on your entry level), and on helping you operate with specific lexical selections to generate your future writings or presentations in MDM and your future careers.
-The measure for becoming effective readers/listeners and communicators is your ability to transfer knowledge into your work by carefully selecting sources, incorporating them appropriately, while applying critical thinking skills.
+The measure for becoming effective readers/listeners and communicators is your ability to transfer knowledge into your work by carefully selecting sources, and incorporating them appropriately, while applying critical thinking skills.

+Course Objectives

-Course Objectives Throughout the course, you will:
+Throughout the course, you will: